tmtsoftware/esw-web-app-template.g8/src/main/g8/README.md

 It has good support for asynchronous programming.

 * The routes can be added in [$name;format="Camel"$Route](./src/main/scala/org/tmt/$name;format="lower"$/http/$name;format="Camel"$Route.scala).
-Some example routes are already available.
+Some example routes have been provided.

 * For adding a new authorization policy to your routes, the policy must be added to `securityDirectives` while defining the route.
 For example, if you want to add policy such that only `esw-admin` should be able to access some route, then it could be done as shown